 Runtime

 One drawback of diffusion models is that they take much longer to generate images than GANs.
 For instance, it takes our GAN about two minutes to generate 4,000 images, while it takes the diffusion model two days to do the same.
-This is equivalent to approximately 0.03 seconds and 40 seconds respectively per image, or a speed difference of more than 1,000x.
-Having said that, one is able to trade runtime for image quality with the diffusion model by using fewer diffusion steps.
-For example, if we want to generate images as quickly as one second per image with the diffusion model, then the FID increases from 31.3 to 55.9.
+This is a speed difference of more than 1,000x!
+Having said that, one is able to trade runtime for image quality with the diffusion model by using fewer denoising steps.
+For example, if we want to generate images 40 times faster with the diffusion model, then the FID increases from 31.3 to 55.9.

 How the models respond to input changes